Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100% with both parameters described ('Array of API calls to optimize' and 'Max items per batch').
-The tool description adds no additional meaning beyond what the schema provides, so baseline 3 is appropriate.
+The schema already provides 100% coverage with descriptions for both parameters ('Array of API calls to optimize' and 'Max items per batch').
+The description adds no parameter-specific meaning beyond this, so a baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.